Diabetes & Endocrine Center

 been proven to achieve the best results.
 You are a vital member of

 the team.
-At your side is the Upper Chesapeake Diabetes and Endocrine
+At your side is the UM UCH Diabetes and Endocrine

 Center team of Endocrinologists and Certified Diabetes Educators

 (registered nurses and dietitians), your Primary Care Physician,

 and other appropriate specialists.
 They offer you support, treatment